iisys-sns/vad/README.md

 $ vad up <hostname>                   # Use the hostname.
 $ vad port <game-server-port>         # This will allocate a differnt port from your account (e.g. 60606),
 <hostname-exit-ip>:60606 -> <game-server-port>
-                                      # if you do not have ports left it will ask you which port you want to delete from your mapped devices.
+                                      # if you do not have ports left it will ask you which port you want to delete from your mapped peers.
                                       # Now you can edit the configuration and add `*_pre` and `*_post` commands so everythings starts automatically.
                                       # At least you need to add `vad port <game-server-port>` in `post_up`.
 $ vad down                            # Not running